liam-ilan/gpt-rs/README.md

 # `gpt-rs`
-An implementation of a causal decoder transformer and BPE tokeinzer.
+An implementation of a causal decoder transformer and BPE tokenizer.

 *Built with Rust 🦀 and [`tch-rs`](https://github.com/LaurentMazare/tch-rs) 🔥.*